komuw/csharp_n_cpp/my_wpf_app/Readme.md

   eg; `Mouse`, `Keyboard`, `ContextMenu/RoutedCommands`(cut, paste, etc)

 - Data binding: https://www.tutorialspoint.com/wpf/wpf_data_binding.htm
   WPF can interact and display data.
 There are two main ways;
+  (b) Two-Way binding: The user can modify the data in UI and have that data updated in the source.
+      Uses `Mode=TwoWay`
-  (a) One-way binding.
+  (b) One-way binding.
 Data created in code-behind can be displayed in UI.
 But data edited in UI won't mutate the code behind one.
       We are looking for a property called `Age` and we specify mode as `OneWay`.
       The code behind needs to attach an object with `Age` property to `this.DataContext`
 ```xaml